Home Holiday Decoration 101

 Your centerpiece will shine even more when paired with beautiful table settings.
 Consider the following:

-• Cloth Napkins: Choose napkins in a color that complements your centerpiece, and fold them neatly or tie them with a festive napkin ring.
+• Cloth Napkins -- Choose colors that complement your centerpiece; fold or tie them with a festive napkin ring.

-• Place Cards: For a more personal touch, add place cards made from recycled paper, wooden tags, or mini chalkboards for a fun DIY project.
+• Place Cards -- Use recycled paper, wooden tags, or mini chalkboards for a personal touch.

 Conclusion